Josh Fraser: Coaching career

 Following the end of his playing career in 2012, Fraser expressed interest in football coaching roles and stated that wanted to establish a long-term coaching career.
 He has completed two coaching courses; Level Two Coaches Course and Next Coach Program.

-In January 2014, Fraser commenced his coaching career when he was appointed coach of the Gold Coast Sun's reserves team that plays in the North East Australian Football League (NEAFL).
+In January 2014, Fraser commenced his coaching career when he was appointed coach of the Gold Coast Suns' reserves team that played in the North East Australian Football League (NEAFL).
+He remained on the Gold Coast in 2015 where he played local football for the Labrador Tigers and was highly influential in their first ever QAFL premiership victory that year, which was also the first premiership win in Fraser's football career.

 Carlton

 He signed to serve as an assistant coach in the role of development coach at the Carlton Football Club in 2016 under senior coach Brendon Bolton, and within that role served as coach of its club, the Northern Blues.
-He remained with the club until the start of the 2020 season, at which point the impacts of the COVID-19 pandemic saw Carlton end its connection with the Northern Blues and make Fraser redundant.
+He remained with the club until the start of the 2020 season, at which point the impacts of the COVID-19 pandemic saw Carlton end its connection with the Northern Blues and made Fraser redundant.
 In 2021, the VFL club re-established itself under its previous identity, the Northern Bullants, and Fraser remained with the club as its senior coach.

 Collingwood

-After two seasons coaching the Bullants, Fraser was appointed coach of Collingwood's VFL team ahead of the 2023 season.
+Having left the Bullants at the end of the 2021 season, Fraser was appointed coach of Collingwood's VFL team ahead of the 2023 season and as assistant coach in the role of Head of Development under senior coach Craig McRae.
 Fraser departed the Collingwood Football Club at the end of the 2025 AFL season.

 Return to Carlton

-On 27 September 2025, it was announced Fraser had returned to the Carlton Football Club as an assistant coach in the role of forwards coach under senior coach Michael Voss.
+Fraser returned to the Carlton Football Club as an assistant coach in the role of forwards coach under senior coach Michael Voss for the 2026 season.
+From round 10, following Voss' resignation as senior coach, Fraser was appointed as caretaker senior coach of Carlton for the remainder of the 2026 season.
+Following the round 22 victory over the Saints, and with a 10–2 win loss record as caretaker senior coach, Fraser officially put his hand up to enter the process for the permanent position along with a short-list of four other candidates.
+Fraser was appointed full-time senior coach of Carlton in August 2026.